mpaviotti/mpaviotti.github.com/phd.markdown

 to write a mini essay (Research Proposal, 5/6 pages at least) about the research you wish to conduct under my supervision.
 One of the purposes of this essay is to understand what your interests are and if I can be a good supervisor to you.
-**It is not a test**.
-On the other hand, it is also designed to assess whether you have the right amount of motivations to embark in this journey.
+It is also designed to assess whether you have the right amount of motivations to embark in this journey.

 If you do not know how to write a Research Proposal check this [Youtube